Choosing between Runway and Causal? Read this before you decide

 Which tool makes sense for you?

 • Integrations: If your systems don’t talk to each other, your team ends up doing manual cleanup.
-Runway automates the sync.
+Runway automates the sync and lets you model directly from those data sources.
+If your stack is simpler and you mainly need accounting data and a handful of operational feeds, Causal’s integrations are usually enough.

 • Modeling complexity: For quick what-ifs or lightweight forecasts, Causal works.
-But if you need a living model that reflects the whole business, Runway wins.
+But if you need a living model that reflects the whole business, with multi-entity, multi-product, and cross-functional plans in one place, Runway wins.

-• Cost of error: Planning is more than just math — it’s strategy.
-Runway helps you catch issues early, test assumptions rigorously, and make decisions with context.
+• Cost of error: Planning is strategy.
+Runway helps you catch issues early, test assumptions rigorously, and make decisions with context that’s shared across finance and operators, not trapped in a single person’s file.

 What sets Runway and Causal apart?

-• Runway: Forecasting power, scenario control, direct HR integrations (like Rippling), dimensional drill-down, version locking, merging, audit trails, and robust access control.
+• Runway: Forecasting power, scenario control, direct HR integrations (like Rippling), dimensional drill-down, version locking, merging, audit trails, and robust access control on top of a modeling surface that finance can own without engineering.

-• Causal: Fast setup, visual modeling, transaction-level drill-down, and spreadsheet-style comfort.
+• Causal: Fast setup, visual modeling, transaction-level drill-down, and spreadsheet-style comfort that feels familiar to anyone coming from Excel or Sheets.

 Causal helps you build fast.
-Runway helps you build confidence and alignment.
+Runway helps you build fast and keep everyone aligned on a single source of truth.

 If finance is a spreadsheet behind the scenes, Causal is fine.